 Like most scams, I received an email stating that there was an opportunity for me to work from home.
 My primary responsibility would be to cash checks.

-I could keep 10% of every check I cashed and the remaining 90% would be mailed out to the international company.
-They would provide international Fed-Ex envelopes so my expenses would be zero and that’s all there is to it.
-Pretty sweet deal, huh.
+I could keep 10% of every check I cashed.
+I’d mail the remaining 90% out to this international company.
+They would provide international Fed-Ex envelopes so my expenses would be zero.
+And that’s all there was to it.
+Pretty sweet deal, huh?

 The envelope also contained five $500 American Express money orders issued by Fifth-Third bank.
-To the scammers credit, the money orders looked 110% legit, with holograms, raised numbers, and the Trojan logo of AMEX.
-Truth-be-told for a split second, I thought that these money orders could be real and that I might have the easiest job in the world.
+To the scammers’ credit, the money orders looked 110% legit, with holograms, raised numbers, and the Trojan logo of AMEX.
+Truth be told, for a split second, I thought that these money orders could be real.
+I might have the easiest job in the world!

-I walked out of that bank without any money knowing once and for all, the job was too good to be true.
-A few days later I received an email from my employer asking if I had sent the 90% check back, and I replied simply “Only after you send real money orders”.
-Never heard from them again.
+I walked out of that bank without any money knowing.
+I knew, once and for all, that the job was too good to be true.
+A few days later I received an email from my “employer” asking if I had sent the 90% check back.
+I replied simply, “Only after you send real money orders.”
+Not surprisingly, I never heard from them again.

 “Federal and state law enforcement officials will not tolerate those who take advantage of consumers in times of economic misfortune,” Vladeck said.
 “If you falsely advertise that you will connect people with jobs or with opportunities for them to make money working from home, we will shut you down.
 We will give your assets to the people you scammed, and, when it’s appropriate, we’ll refer you to criminal authorities for prosecution.”

 Any time you’re approached at random–online or in person–about a job or money-making opportunity, chances are likely it’s a scam.
 Here are some tips on how to spot a scam and how to avoid losing things you value in the process: